TALint program overview

 Why are we focusing on Black and/or Indigenous students, in particular?

 Because we know from University data this is where we particularly lack representation and have failed to make opportunities available.
 According to the University’s most recent Report on Employment Equity 2021, and its labour availability analysis, our librarian population is below where it both could and should be in terms of representation from Racialized or Persons of Colour and Indigenous or Aboriginal People of North America.
 Additionally, the University’s Anti-Black Racism Work Force Final Report, particularly encouraged us to improve representation from Black Librarians in its recommendation.

 To align with the commitments we made in our UTL Anti-Racism Statement and in our Strategic Plan, we therefore welcome and encourage Black and Indigenous students to apply for these three TALint positions and scholarships.

 “UTL and the TALint program will provide interns the opportunity to not only enhance the quality of their learning, but also strengthen the profession by creating future leaders who will meet the complexities inherent in the libraries, archives, and records management fields,” says Professor Wendy Duff.

-- Applicants to TALint must be incoming full-time MI students starting in September following the application period.
+- Applicants to TALint must be incoming full-time MI students in the LIS or ARM concentration(s) starting in September following the application period.

-- Must have submitted all supporting documents via the Online Graduate Admissions Application by January 31.
+- Must have submitted all supporting documents via the Online Graduate Admissions Application Portal by January 31.

-- All eligible candidates will be notified by email in February.
+- All eligible candidates will be notified by email.